APNewsBreak: 2019 MLB payrolls drop due to signing bonuses

 Since the end of last season, teams agreed to a record $4.195 billion in guarantees beyond 2019, breaking the previous mark for out-year commitments of $3.414 billion set following the 2013 season, according to figures compiled by the commissioner’s office and obtained by The Associated Press.

-Just three teams are on track to pay luxury tax.
+Just three teams are on track to pay the luxury tax.
 World Series champion Boston projects to owe $11.8 million, the Chicago Cubs $5.3 million and the New York Yankees just under $4 million.
-Figures will fluctuate during the season due to roster moves.
+Figures will fluctuate during the season because of roster moves.

 Payrolls totaled $4.072 billion on opening day, down 1.1 percent from $4.115 billion at the start of last season and $4.135 billion on opening day 2017, using the calculation of salaries plus prorated shares of signing bonuses.

-Using the average annual values of contracts plus a little over $14 million per team in benefits this year — the measurement used for the luxury tax — payrolls went up 3 percent from $4.415 billion to $4.545 billion, but remained below the $4.549 billion at the start of 2017.
+Using the average annual values of contracts plus a little over $14 million per team in benefits this year — the measurement used for the luxury tax — payrolls went up 3% from $4.415 billion to $4.545 billion, but remained below the $4.549 billion at the start of 2017.

 Angered over the slow pace of free-agent signings, players pushed for an unprecedented early start to labor negotiations, and clubs agreed to bargain over economic terms.
 The five-year collective bargaining agreement runs until December 2021.